C++ API Documentation

 What is syNumpy?

-syNumpy is a standalone C++17 library from Symisc Systems ↗ designed for reading and writing NumPy .npy files.
+syNumpy is a standalone C++17 library from Symisc Systems ↗ for reading and writing NumPy .npy files.

 Production Usage